-DES 330 Interactive Narrative Design (3 cr.)
+DES 336 Interactive Narrative Design (3 cr.)

-Prerequisite(s): ENG 110 or ENG 116, DES 200 or DES 205 Credit may be received for only one of: DES 330, GAT 330.
+Prerequisite(s): DES 212 or DES 220, ENG 110 or ENG 116 Credit may be received for only one of: DES 336, GAT 330.

 This course focuses on how to create characters and write stories that integrate with gameplay and mechanics to form an interactive narrative.
 Topics may include the design and structure of dialogue trees, mood parameters for dialogue choices, autonomous behaviors, emergent gameplay, addition of emotional depth through the use of character archetypes, and weaving theme and story together.